 The balls are simple to make.
 They practically cost nothing too.
 The only cost is for the embroidery thread to make the optional tassels for the ornaments.

 - Old Christmas cards – I keep mine from year to year for crafting.
-Friends and relatives also pass me on their old cards too, as they know I will make good use of them.
+Friends and relatives also pass me on their old cards, as they know I will use them well.

 - A pen and a pair of scissors